 For your AP Calculus Unit 2 review, make sure you are practicing derivative problems from multiple perspectives: given functions, tables, graphs, and word problems.
 Most of these problems (and probably your homework problems) are given functions.
 The main goal for this unit is to memorize these derivative rules, so most questions will likely be with functions.
 If you need extra practice, check out the 7 best resources to study for AP Calculus tests.
 These resources have questions that match the rigor of your tests and have a variety of graph and table questions.

-If you need further explanation on how to approach some of these difficult Unit 2 review questions, especially when all of the topics are mixed together, consider joining an AP Calculus study group.
-In my study group, Calculus Crew, we focus on solving my past test questions and incorporate previous AP exam questions (like #2).
-I also answer any questions students have.
-You’ll get more practice with problems given graphs, tables, and word problems to be prepared for in class tests and the AP exam.
+If you need further explanation on how to approach some of these difficult Unit 2 review questions, especially when all of the topics are mixed together, consider individual tutoring with me.
+I answer any questions students have, then provide practice solving my past test questions and previous AP exam questions (like #2).
+Getting more practice with problems given graphs, tables, and word problems will help you be prepared for in class tests and the AP exam.

 Solutions to the above problems: